 Monthly, pricing information and corresponding earned income reports supporting Unit Value and Income Factor calculations for each of the Preference Funds are received from U.S. Bank by the sixth business day of the month.
 The account reports for each manager are retrieved from the online client account system, as are the composite reports for each Preference Fund.
-Each account report contains data on net income, market value and accruals as well as net market value for each Fund Manager.
-The reports provide data necessary to calculate the Preference Fund Price and Income Factor used by the Foundation to complete the Common Fund Processing for holders (both funds and accounts) of Preference Funds.
+Each account report contains data on expenses, net income and market value for the Fund managers and Preference Funds.
+The reports provide data necessary to calculate the Preference Fund Unitized Price and Income Factor used by the Foundation to complete the Common Fund Processing for holders (both funds and accounts) of Preference Funds.